ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/01-instance-profile/_index.md

 You may create other instance profiles with other sizes if you wish.

-You can list the created (available) instance profiles from the Web Console or via:
+You can list the created (available) instance profiles from the web console or via:

 ```bash
 $ kubectl -n demo get sginstanceprofiles
 ```

-An Instance Profile enforces resource requests and limits for the container where Patroni and Postgres will setting the Pod resource using for both requests and limits the values of `cpu` and `memory`.
+An instance profile enforces resource requests and limits for the container where Patroni and Postgres will set the Pod resource using the `cpu` and `memory` values for both requests and limits.
 It also enforces resource requests for all the other containers under the section `.spec.containers` and `.spec.initContainers`.
-Those sections are filled with default values based on the value os `cpu` and `memory` that have been specified and can be later tuned depending on the resource consumption of your particular use case.
+Those sections contain the default values specified by `cpu` and `memory`, and can be tuned later depending on the requirements of your particular use case.
 You may use `kubectl describe` on the created resource to inspect the values that are injected (tuned by default):

 ```bash